A Markov Decision Process Framework for Early Maneuver Decisions in Satellite Collision Avoidance: parameter-sensitivity Studies: Training sensitivity and policy performance

 \forjournal{ \textbf{Optimal Number of Revolutions Policy Performance}.
 In the mathematical models describing the propellant mass minimization, the optimal number of revolutions is defined as $n_r^\star = t/T_t(\min\{R_s+\Delta R,2000km\})$ where $t$ represents the time remaining to TCA, which defined as $t=168-8k$ for $k\in[0,t_{tot}/8]$ represents the current time step.
-For this case, the parameters shown under \textit{CASE 5} in Table~\ref{tab:case_params} are used.
-The optimal policy action distribution in Figure~\ref{fig:opt_nr_opt_pol} resulted in an action distribution that demonstrated an improvement of 3.8\% in false positive rate as compared to the original setup presented in Figure~\ref{fig:simulator_pos_neg}.
-Since the number of revolutions can now exceed the previously imposed cap of 21, the required orbital change on average decreases, thus requiring less fuel to achieve the same $\Delta \theta$.
-Therefore, the optimal policy for the optimal number of revolutions implemented performs more conservatively than the base in-distribution case, and despite having a low $\eta=0.25$ value, the cumulative fuel; consumption is below the cut-off case.
+For this case, the parameters shown under \textit{CASE 5} in Tab.~\ref{tab:case_params} are used.
+The trained policy action distribution in Figure~\ref{fig:opt_nr_opt_pol} resulted in an action distribution that demonstrated an improvement of 3.8\% in false-positive rate as compared to the original setup presented in Figure~\ref{fig:simulator_pos_neg}.

+Since the number of revolutions can now exceed the previously imposed cap of 21, the required orbital change on average decreases, thus requiring less propellant to achieve the same $\Delta \theta$.
+Therefore, the trained policy for the optimal number of revolutions implemented performs more conservatively than the base in-distribution case, and despite having a low $\eta=0.25$ value, the cumulative propellant; consumption is below the cut-off case.

 }